Faculty of Arts

 Of particular note is the off-campus year, which students can spend in a variety of settings: some in foreign partner universities, others in placements linked to their career paths, and others in volunteer settings.
-Our students have spent off-campus semesters across Europe, the US, Australia and Asis to date.
+Our students have spent off-campus semesters across Europe, the US, Australia and Asia to date.
 That list continues to expand.

-With our graduates are spread across the globe and working in a variety of different settings, our Liberal Arts undergraduate degree is a fundamental education for life, learning pursued for its own sake.
+With our graduates spread across the globe and working in a variety of different settings, our Liberal Arts undergraduate degree is a fundamental education for life, learning pursued for its own sake.